Kraken-CI/kraken/README.md

 ## Agent
 Agent is a service that is run on a machine that is expected to execute jobs.
 Agent can execute jobs directly on the system, or it can encapulate them in e.g. container.
-Currently there are executors for:
+Currently there are agents for:

 - direct/bare
 - Docker